GitHubDragonFly/WebProject/README.md

 - The web page is set to refresh every 30 seconds and attempt to re-read the tag values from the PLC.
 This refresh value can be changed in the file itself.
 - As stated above, make sure to set the correct PLC parameters.
 - There is no "Write" functionality included.
-- It is possible to add additional pages, just check the other batch file mentioned above (django intro tutorial).
+- It is possible to add additional pages, just check the other batch/bash files mentioned above (django intro tutorial).

 There might be bugs in the app (not that I noticed any but one never knows).